Olde English Babydoll Southdown Sheep

 In 1986 here in the US, Mr. Robert Mock began a quest to find the sheep with the original bloodlines from the early Southdowns of the 1700’s.
 After many years he found 350 sheep & began the Olde English Babydoll Southdown Registry.
 One of the major goals of this registry was to return the original breed to England where the little sheep had been extinct for over 50 years.
 In 1999, this goal was accomplished, but their numbers are so few they remain on the Rare Breeds Survival Trust List.
 They are listed as Recovering here in the US at the American Livestock Breeds Conservancy.

 Now these little sheep are used for many things.
 They make excellent pets & companions for the young, elderly & disabled due to their diminutive size & gentle nature.
 Their fleece is in the class of cashmere & their wool is ideal for hand spinning.
 They have been used with great success in wine vineyards as well as fruit & berry orchards since they are excellent grazers & they will not harm the fruits, girdle trunks of trees or harm shrubs.
 They leave the grounds well groomed & fertilize behind themselves as they graze!
 Because Babydoll Southdowns are an ancient breed, they are not prone to many of the modern sheep problems & are resistant to foot rot, a common ailment with modern sheep.

 We have a small flock of registered heritage Southdowns right now.
-Clovis & Thistle are my foundation ewes & I kept their ewe lambs from last year, Sox, Snooki & Tumbleweed.
-They will be old enough to breed this fall & all should lamb early next year if all goes well!
+Clovis & Thistle are my foundation ewes & now I have a flock of 12.
 They are truly a special breed of sheep & the cutest animals you’ve ever seen!